j5rlLqM-rvsrY96V-GpVJP0F-IZFesRzy-ShMoz/Mahoujin/README.md

 ## Mahoujin
 Utility made for Robocrft building/triforcing.
-My also be used as a standalone visualisation tool.
+May also be used as a standalone visualisation tool.

 ### Installing
 If your platform is not in [releases](https://github.com/j5rlLqM-rvsrY96V-GpVJP0F-IZFesRzy-ShMoz/Mahoujin/releases), you'd need to compile from source.